 Responsible parenting: Create memories, not expectations | TED Talk -Austeja Landsbergiene

 A parent can be the magician in their child’s life.
 Creating memories that were fun and joyful, times when they felt understood and loved.
 Good memories are the building blocks, the core of who a person is.
-They are a person’s reference point A good memory is like a magic button which you press play to get your mind back to a positive reset.
+They are a person’s reference point A good memory is like a magic button that you press play to get your mind back to a positive reset.
 A childhood filled with good memories is one of the best gifts a parent can give a child.
 Start today.